 Although e-commerce conversion rate studies typically cover multiple players in the same industry or category, the ones published on individual case, needs to be reviewed with caution.
-Some of the studies are even free, at least in part.
-In case a direct study on your industry or category is not available, the below mentioned actions can help you in learning from related industries.
+Some studies are even free, at least in part.
+In case a direct study on your industry or category is not available, the below-mentioned actions can help you in learning from related industries.

 Interviews and personal conversations with shop owners and sales managers, for example, on network events ( marketing, sales, and conversion events and other technical meetings)